chmduquesne/chmd.fr/external-auth-demo.chmd.fr/index.md

             ...
         }

-4. We now need to set up an authentication page.
+4. We need to set up an authentication page.
 By default, the script redirects unauthenticated users to the page `/login.php`.
 For now, we will follow these defaults.
 We will first copy the file [magnet.php](http://fix.me) to the document-root.

-5. We now edit
+5. We now edit `login.php`, the page that